 Faculty Hiring Process

-The following steps are hiring guidelines provided by Human Resources, Academic Employment Services and the Office of Institutional Equity (OIE).
+The following steps are hiring guidelines provided by Human Resources, Academic Employment Services and the Office of Institutional Equity and Inclusion (OIE).
 Click on each step below for more information.
 Please consult your employment representative for assistance in writing your job description.

 Complete Form I: Position Authorization Form and Advertisement

 The Position Authorization Form I, is completed by the department.
 After appropriate signatures are obtained, the form and draft copy of advertisement language is sent to Academic Employment Services for review.
-A copy of the advertisement language should be sent to the Office of Institutional Equity for their review also.
+A copy of the advertisement language should be sent to the Office of Institutional Equity and Inclusion for their review also.
 Download Form I: Position Authorization from the Faculty Hiring Forms II,III,IV

 After review by Academic Human Resources, the Position Authorization Form (Form I) is sent to the Provost for approval, presidential approval is also needed for a new position.
 The form is then returned to Human Resources.